temurtas/Capstone_Duayenler/README.md

 * Standards Report,
 * weekly_reports Folder

+	which has
+	* Template Folder
-	has /Template that stores the LaTeX template for the weekly reports.
+		that stores the LaTeX template for the weekly reports.
 		Just copy the .tex file and rename it under the named by date folder.

 ## Resources Folder
 Contains files whose explanations of existence is written in them and

 * Datasheets Folder

 	To store them in the directory instead of having a link only.